SOMETHING THERE IS ABOUT COME WRITERS AND CRITICS:

 Everything changed in 2016 when an attempt to turn the website into a database was cancelled, as the person who initially offered to 'help me for free' finally asked money, and published for a time my work elsewhere under his name!

-But the experience was not totally negative, as I had realised that it was possible to create a much better website than what existed: this is the actual version, put on line in August 2017.
+But the experience was not totally negative, as I had realised that it was possible to create a much better website than what existed: this is the current version, put on line in August 2017.

-So this is version #2 of Come Writers And Critics, if we forget the sad 2016 failure.
+This can be called version #2 of Come Writers And Critics, if we forget the sad 2016 failure.
 It would not have been possible without the help and advices of John Baldwin and Peter Oudejans.

 Important changes were done since its creation, especially in the Books section.